DavidAndBar/davidandbar.github.io/README.md

 ## List Formatter:

-This is a tool that makes it easy to convert a list separated by line breaks and returns a list separated by a comma and a space [, ].
+This basic tool makes it easy to convert a list separated by line breaks into a list separated by a comma and a space [, ].
 Open it [here](https://davidandbar.github.io/NumbersFormatter/).
+> [!NOTE]
+> This project will be updated soon to add styles using Bootstrap and let the user choose any data separator.